David (2013 Hindi film): Plot

-The London segment featuring Neil Nitin Mukesh is only present in the Hindi version.

 The story revolves around the lives of three Davids in three different parts of the world in three different eras.

 London, 1975: 30-year-old David (Neil Nitin Mukesh) works for Iqbal Ghani, a dreaded Mafia don who controls London's Muslim community through his illegal activities.
-David is Ghani's protege who is poised to take over the empire one day as Ghani's son is a spoilt, playful brat.
+David is Ghani's protege who is poised to take over the empire one day as Ghani's son is a spoilt brat.
 David is in love with Ghani's ward, Noor and promises to marry her.
 Things take a turn when two undercover RAW agents come to London to expose Ghani's ties to religious extremists in India.
-While trying to take David down, the agents reveal to him that his mother was Ghani's mistress and might have killed his father to be with him.
+While trying to take David down, the agents reveal to him that his mother was Ghani's mistress and might have killed his father to be with her.
 David's loyalty towards his master is tested even more when Noor is forcefully married off to Ghani's son to hide the fact he is gay even though she is pregnant with David's son.
 When the RAW agents finally manage to get close to Ghani, they assassinate not only him but David as well to keep their mission a secret from the British authorities.

-Mumbai, 1999: 19-year-old David (Vinay Virmani / Jiiva) is an amateur guitarist born into a family of lower-middle class Christians.
+Mumbai, 1999: 19-year-old David (Vinay Virmani) is an amateur guitarist born into a family of lower-middle class Christians.
 He is a happy go lucky teenager who dreams of becoming a professional musician and sending his sisters off to Dubai to pursue their dreams.
 Their father, Noel, a Protestant priest rallies the locals to do charity work for those in need.
 A Hindu fanatic politician, Malati Tai, finds out about this and makes it appear as if David's father is converting poor people to Christianity in return for money.
 She attacks David's colony with the help of gangsters and humiliates Noel by blackening his face in front of the media.
 Traumatised by this, the priest starts to lose his mind.
 An angry David is then easily persuaded by a political activist to assassinate Malati at a rally to seek vengeance.
 However, the plan is foiled when an unknown gunman fails to assassinate Malati and instead kills the police officer standing next to her.